-As we enter the summer season, we continue to work together to provide a safe and healthy experience in Mercer County and the rest of the Mountain State.
+As we enter the late fall season, we continue to work together to provide a safe and healthy experience in Mercer County and the rest of the Mountain State.

 Whether its waterfall chasing or a trip to the Hatfield-McCoy ATV trails, Mercer County’s outdoor locations are open to visitors and residents.
 Take a trip to Camp Creek State Park, bring your RV to one our RV resorts, or learn about the famous Lake Shawnee Amusement Park.

 Explore our shop local page to find unique gift items, discover great restaurants and learn about the culture of our downtowns in Princeton and Bluefield.
 The historical town of Bramwell is open for visitors as well.
-While the Bramwell Spring Tour of Homes for 2021 has been cancelled, you can still walk the brick streets and learn about Millionaire row.
+We welcome back many of our festivals and events – including the 2021 Christmas Tour of homes in Bramwell.

 West Virginia is a great place for a road trip, or a mid-week escape.
 Our rural landscape offers reflection, solitude and wide open spaces.
 Help us maintain health and safety by following the CDC guidelines and West Virginia guidelines.